Skip to content

 Learning curveLowModerateModerate

-Salesforce fitPrimary recommendationLegacy or metadataMobile-optimized queries
+Salesforce fitPrimary recommendationLegacy or metadataMobile-optimized queries + mutations

 4. ETL vs ELT vs Data Virtualization

-How to move or access data across system boundaries.
+Moving or accessing data across system boundaries.

 ApproachTransform LocationBest ForSalesforce Consideration